-- The following three breaks can be selected in the emulator debugger. - (1) Address-match break This is a debugging function which breaks a program, using the address-match interrupt function of the MCU, immediately before the system executes an instruction at a specified address.
+- The area displaying break points in the program window of the emulator debugger shows the following breaks. - (1) Address-match break This is a debugging function which breaks a program, using the address-match interrupt function of the MCU, immediately before the system executes an instruction at a specified address.
 The instruction at the preset address will not be executed. - (2) Software break This is a debugging function which generates a BRK interruption by changing an instruction at a specified address to a BRK instruction (00h) to break a program immediately before the system executes an instruction at a specified address.
 The instruction at the preset address will not be executed. - (3) Hardware break This is a debugging function which breaks a program by setting the detection of an execution of an instruction at a specified address as a break event.
 The program will break after the instruction at the specified address is executed.